-Respo onsible Professional Engineer: -
+Respo onsible Professional Engineer:

 FDOT Project Manager:

 State Road:

 Projec ct Location:

-Roadv way ID:
+Roady way ID:

 Projec ct Limits (MP): From to

-Projed et Description:
+Projec ct Description:

-cial Project ID: New Const. al Aid Number.
-RRR 🗌
+Financ cial Project ID: New Const.
+RRR 🔲

+Feder al Aid Number

-A Projects of Division Interest Yes No
+FHWA A Projects of Division Interest Yes □ No □

-follow (TMP) cordance with the requirements of the FDOT Design Manual (FDM) Ching items determine the scope and need of a Transportation Managem 1.
-Complete the following checklist and provide brief descriptions of the propriate. ent P lan
+the fol Plan ( cordance with the requirements of the lowing items determine the scope at TMP).
+Complete the following cheed, as appropriate. and need of a Transportation on Management

-Indica projec te if the project meets one or both of the following qualifying conditions: t": s as "s significant
+Indica projec te if the project meets one or both out.": of the following qualifying c onditions as "significant

-A project that, alone or in combination with other concurrent projects anticipated to cause sustained work zone impacts. nearb oy, is
+A project that, alone or in combina anticipated to cause sustained wo • projects nearby, is

-All Interstate system projects within the boundaries of a designated Management Area (TMA) that occupy a location for more than three intermittent or continuous lane closures. -
+All Interstate system projects within Management Area (TMA) that occintermittent or continuous lane clo cupy a location for more that •

-er or both above qualifying conditions are met, indicate compliance wit nents in development of a TMP for the Project: h the following
+er or both above qualifying conditionents in development of a TMP for • ance with the following

 FDOT Design Manual

-FDOT Standard Plans
+님 FDOT Standard Plans

-FDOT Standard Specifications for Road and Bridge Construction n
+님 FDOT Standard Specifications to • struction

-FDOT Basis of Estimates Manual
+片 FDOT Basis of Estimates Manual ad Highwaya (MUTCD)

-Manual on Uniform Traffic Control Devices for Streets and High Part VI ways, , (MUTCD)
+Ц Manual on Uniform Traffic Cont Part VI ioi Devices for Streets ar IU ПIGIIWAYS, (IVIOTCD),

+Form 2 40
-Policy on Geometric Design of Highways and Streets, AASHTO

-Roadside Design Guide, AASHTO, Chapter 9

-FDOT Accessing Transit Handbook, Chapter 4.6.
-AASHTO Guide for the Development of Bicycle Facilities, 4th Edition, Chapter 7 TMP Components: Indica te that the following TMP Components have been addressed on the project: Temporary Traffic Control Plan (TTCP) Work Zone Speed Established Speed Reduction Required (Y/N) If Yes, is the "Work Zone Speed less than Existing Posted Speed" documentation completed (Y/N) ☐ Lane Closure Analysis If included, was the "Lane Closure Analysis Worksheet" and any restrictions requiring approval completed (Y/N) ☐ Traffic Pacing If included, was the "Traffic Pacing Worksheet" completed (Y/N) Portable Changeable Message Signs If included, was the "Portable Changeable Message Sign Worksheet" completed (Y/N) ☐ Bicycle, Pedestrian, and Transit Accommodations Railroads Was the District Railroad Coordinator consulted (Y/N) ☐ Utilities Was the District Utility Coordinator consulted (Y/N) ☐ Signals Was the District Traffic Operations Engineer consulted (Y/N) Speed and Law Enforcement Officer Was the District Construction Office consulted or any usage requiring approval completed (Y/N)
+Roadsid FDOT A on Geometric Design of Highways and Streets, AASHTO de Design Guide, AASHTO, Chapter 9 Accessing Transit Handbook, Chapter 4.6.
+O Guide for the Development of Bicycle Facilities, 4th Edition, Chapter 7 ents: ndicat te that th e following TMP Components have been addressed on the project: rary Traffic Control Plan (TTCP) Work Zone Speed Established Speed Reduction Required (Y/N) If Yes, is the "Work Zone Speed less than Existing Posted Speed" documentation completed (Y/N) □ L ane Closure Analysis If included, was the "Lane Closure Analysis Worksheet" and any restrictions requiring approval completed (Y/N) □т raffic Pacing If included, was the "Traffic Pacing Worksheet" completed (Y/N) □ P Portable Changeable Message Signs If included, was the "Portable Changeable Message Sign Worksheet" completed (Y/N) □в Sicycle, Pedestrian, and Transit Accommodations ☐ R ailroads Пυ Was the District Railroad Coordinator consulted (Y/N) Was the District Utility Coordinator consulted (Y/N) □ s ignals Was the District Traffic Operations Engineer consulted (Y/N) □ S Was the District Construction Office consulted or any usage requiring approval completed (Y/N)

 ☐ Transportation Operations Plan (TOP):

 Briefly describe TOP components included on the project.
 If a comprehensive plan has been prepared, indicate below, and attach.

 TOP Description:

 ☐ Public Information Plan (PIP):

 Briefly describe PIP components included on the project.
-If a comprehensive plan has been

-prepared, indicate below, and attach.
+If a comprehensive plan has been prepared, indicate below, and attach.

 PIP Description: